Alexandru Ioniță (footballer, born 1994): CFR Cluj

 On 20 January 2018, Ioniță joined CFR Cluj's training camp in Spain after he was acquired for a rumoured fee of €1 million.
 Three days later, the move was made official.
-Ioniță made his competitive debut on 5 February, in a 2–0 league win against Concordia Chiajna at home.
-Later that month, he recorded his first goal for CFR in a 2–0 away success over Juventus București, after netting in the rebound from his penalty that had been saved by his former Rapid teammate Virgil Drăghia.
+On 5 February, Ioniță made his competitive debut in a 2–0 league victory against Concordia Chiajna at home.
+Later that month, he netted in the rebound from his penalty that had been saved by his former Rapid teammate Virgil Drăghia, recording his first goal in a 2–0 away victory against Juventus București.

-In July 2019, following a disappointing 2018–19 campaign in which he only scored two goals from 27 appearances in all competitions, Ioniță agreed to a one-year loan at Universitatea Craiova with a purchase option.
-After also failing to settle down at Craiova, the deal was terminated prematurely and he returned to Astra Giurgiu on loan at the start of 2020.
+In July 2019, following a disappointing 2018–19 campaign in which Ioniță only scored two goals from 27 appearances in all competitions, he agreed to a one-year loan at Universitatea Craiova with a purchase option.
+After failing to gain playing time Craiova as well, the contract was terminated early and he returned to Astra Giurgiu on loan in the beginning of 2020.

-In September 2020, the Romanian Anti-Doping Agency handed Ioniță along with two of his Astra teammates a one-year playing ban after they each received intravenous injections of more than 100mL of vitamins within 24 hours.
+In September 2020, the Romanian Anti-Doping Agency handed Ioniță along with two of his Astra teammates a one-year playing ban after they each received intravenous injections of more than 100mL of vitamins within one day.
 On 7 September 2021, CFR Cluj announced the termination of Ioniță's contract on a mutual agreement.